Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 └──main.py
 ```

-The difference in code verbosity is considerable, because previously definining
+The difference in code verbosity is considerable, because previously defining
 routes and controllers explicitly was not sufficient to have them registered in
 applications.

 ## Notion of application environment

-The namespace `blacksheep.server.env` provide an abstraction layer to support
+The namespace `blacksheep.server.env` provides an abstraction layer to support
 the notion of _application environment_.
 It provides functions that can be used
 to apply logic depending on whether the application is running for local
 development, or a different kind of environment (e.g. `dev`, `test`, `prod`).